Our first 10 Years (1973 – 1983)

 Having been a leader with the Vancouver chapter, Mrs. Leavens was a natural to help organize a Saskatoon group and, on March 10, 1973, a meeting was held at her home.

-At this meeting it was decide to seek advice from physicians and surgeons about contacting other ostomates, and organizing an association.
-A follow-up meeting was held April 7, 1973 at the Unruh residence.
-Attending were Anita Leavens, Vesta Evans, John Stephenson, Olga Robinson, Herb and Erica Unruh.
+At this meeting, it was decided to seek advice from physicians and surgeons about contacting other ostomates, and organizing an association.
+A follow-up meeting was held on April 7, 1973, at the Unruh residence.
+Attending were Anita Leavens, Vesta Evans, John Stephenson, Olga Robinson, Herb, and Erica Unruh.
 Plans to hold the first public meeting were made, and names of known ostomates in the area were listed to be contacted, as well as nurses and doctors of the hospitals.
 The doctors then advised their ostomate patients about the forthcoming meeting.

 This inaugural meeting was held on the evening of April 30, 1973, in the Rothman’s Building at 340 Spadina Crescent East.
 Approximately 30 people attended.
-Guest speaker was Stella Pankratz, a nursing instructor at Kelsey Institute.
+The guest speaker was Stella Pankratz, a nursing instructor at Kelsey Institute.

 At the next meeting on June 4, 1973, the following slate of officers was elected: President, Anita Leavens; Vice-president John Stephenson; Secretary, Eunice Stobbe; Treasurer, Caren Shepherd; Visitation Chairman, Herb Unruh.
 By July, Caren was not able to continue as treasurer and Herb took on the job temporarily.
 By November, Caren was writing the bulletin with help from Irene Wilson, and Dave Moore became treasurer.

-The June meeting also featured a panel discussion on many topics ranging from foods which ostomates found troublesome to the surgeons art of fashioning a stoma.
+The June meeting also featured a panel discussion on many topics ranging from foods that ostomates found troublesome to the surgeon’s art of fashioning a stoma.
 Taking part were: Dr. Fred Inglis, Bernice England, R. N., and dietitian Anne Carlson (all of the University Hospital staff) and John Stephenson and Herb Unruh.

 Membership fees were set at $5.00 annually, and President Anita Leavens reported that the executive had begun work on drafting a constitution and bylaws.